 After leaving MGM, Mr. Maron became the Senior Vice President in charge of theatrical distribution for Commonwealth United, where he distributed: The Magic Christian (1969), starring Peter Sellers, and Ringo Starr; That Cold Day in the Park (1969), starring Sandy Dennis; and Julius Caesar (1970), starring Charlton Heston.
 Mr. Maron left Commonwealth to become Head of Distribution for World Northal, overseeing the release of Bread and Chocolate (1974), The Last Wave (1977), and Quadrophenia (1979), featuring The Who.
 After that, he introduced TV to the Black Belt Theatre with a package of Kung Fu films.
 Mr. Maron also represented Hank Saperstein, who had the North American rights to the Godzilla Franchise, where he distributed 10 Godzilla films.

 Mr. Maron is currently working on television shows to be placed into distribution within the next six months.
 One of the shows is Journey Into Wellbeing, a series of thirteen half-hour episodes.
 The first episode was shot in Kentucky, but the health-based show will continue to film in Palm Beach County during the late fall and early winter of 2016.
 In addition, Mr. Maron is working with Monte Young (director and producer) on a slate of motion picture features and television series to be made in China and the United States.
 Mr. Maron is also representing Dr. Beach’s new upcoming reality show A Shore Thing with Dr. Beach, featuring Stephen Leatherman.
+Mr. Maron has recently joined 5th Avenue Films as Head of Distribution where they have already put together a slate of seven films.

 Paul Noble, a 5-time Emmy award winner, was in television work for over 45 years.
 He began his career at WGBH-TV Boston as producer and director.
 He produced Eleanor Roosevelt's NET series "Prospects of Mankind", "Invitation to Art" from the Boston Museum of Fine Arts, and many specials and series.
 At Channel 5 in New York, first for Metromedia and then for Fox, he produced or executive produced "Midday Live," "Dr. Ruth," "The Alan Burke Show," and "The Bishop Sheen Show."
 He also hosted "The Fox 5 Movie Club."
 For eleven years, he acquired and scheduled movies for Lifetime, Television for Women.
 He is a past president of the New York chapter of the National Academy of Television Arts & Sciences (the Emmys), a member of the British Academy of Film and Television Arts.
 He is a graduate of Cornell University and has a Masters in Communications from Boston University.
 He has also co-authored four books with his wife, Paulette Cooper, the "Pet Set" columnist of the Palm Beach Daily News.
+Noble and his wife are co-presidents of the Palm Beach chapter of the Circumnavigators Club.

 Gregory Ross has specialized in the communications field for over thirty years, beginning his career with a focus on both editorial and commercial photography.
 Early on he trained under the Director of Time Life Magazine and assisted a photographer for UPI.
 After four years working as a photojournalist, Gregory opened Ross Studio, a creative marketing and communications firm which has served a diverse host of clients ranging from business to the fine arts, in Florida, New York and California.

 Throughout his business career, Gregory has reserved a special place in his heart for what he refers to as, “giving back”.
 He has applied his experience in communicating messages, stories and visuals towards pro bono assignments for foundations and charitable organizations around the world.
 His work has exhibited in galleries and public shows, is part of private collections, and in part – is archived with the Smithsonian Institute.
-He has served as Creative Uses Consultant for Polaroid Corporation, Lecturer for Fuji USA and Beta Tester for Fuji Professional Products.
+He has served as Creative Uses Consultant for Polaroid Corporation, Lecturer for Fuji USA and as a Beta Tester for Fuji Professional Products.
 His current affiliations include the Board of Directors, Palm Beach County Film & Television Commission and the National Press Photographers Association.

 Monte Young is a writer, producer, and director of independent feature films.
 In the past four years, he has written a number of screenplays, two of which he has produced, Billy Todd’s War and Hitters Anonymous, directing the latter.
 Prior to entering the entertainment industry, Monte worked as legal counsel/project developer for Ambassador Group International.
 After three years with Ambassador, Monte partnered with a prominent Chinese national and founded Summit Environmental Resources in which he developed a number of environmental related infrastructure projects in China (co-generation and combined cycle power plants, water purification and treatment facilities), at one time having more than $800 million USD under development.
 Monte made a significant career change to pursue a more creative career in the entertainment industry.
 Further, he utilized his experience and contacts in China, again teaming up with his Chinese partner from Summit to form a joint-venture film production company with a Chinese government organization.
 The joint-venture will produce a number of feature films in mainland China, targeting both the U.S. and the vastly expanding Chinese markets.
 Monte is a member of the New York State and District of Columbia Bars, as well as the D.C.
 Entertainment Law Section.